This post may contain affiliate links, which means I make commission (at no cost to you!)

 Iceland is known for its geysers, and the Strokkur Geyser is at the top of the “Must See” least for travelers.
 Located just east of Reykjavík, this geyser erupts once every 6-10 minutes!

 What an amazing trip this would be!
 With some zigzagging, you would be able to see evvvverything if you plan accordingly.
 It would be difficult to justify visiting Iceland and not seeing as much as possible.
 What I love about these “loop” trips is that you can jump on anywhere and eventually end up where you began, so they make for nice, short trips during your longer vacation.
 We’ve done the Lake Michigan Circle Tour and love tours that allow you to see so much of the land.
+This Iceland map is the perfect loop trip!

 Ready to go?
 Well, start saving!
 Word on the street is a bagel with cream cheese will run about $18.
 I bet it’s the very best international bagel you will ever eat though.
 I’m more than ready.
 This would truly be a dream trip!